-What you eat not only affects your physical health but also the health of your brain.
-One of the best diets around for your brain seems to be the Mediterranean diet.
-Why is this diet so good for your thinking?
+What you eat not only affects your physical health but also your brain health.
+One of the best diets around for your brain is the Mediterranean diet.
+So why is this diet so good for your thinking?

-Essentially this diet is based on consuming lots of fish, fruits, vegetables, cereals and healthy unsaturated fats (mostly olive oil), lower amounts of dairy, meat and saturated fats, and regular but moderately healthy alcohol consumption.
+Essentially this diet is based on consuming lots of fish, fruits, vegetables, cereals and healthy unsaturated fats (mostly olive oil), and lower amounts of dairy, meat and saturated fats.
+Regular but moderately healthy alcohol consumption is also OK.

 - 1393 cognitively normal individuals, 275 of which acquired MCI during the study